Jacques Gauthier (curler): Mens

 Gauthier found success in men's play, skipping a rink out of BC for the 2022–23 curling season.
 In their first season together, the team won the 2023 BC Men's Curling Championship and represented British Columbia at the 2023 Tim Hortons Brier.
 At the Brier, the team finished with a 3–5 record.

 Gauthier later announced he would be joining the Kevin Koe rink at second for the 2023–24 curling season.
 Koe qualified for the 2024 Montana's Brier as one of the wild card teams based on their CTRS ranking.
 However, at their first Brier as a team, they had a poor showing, finishing 2–6 and not qualifying for the playoff round.
 The team also struggled at the Grand Slam of Curling circuit, not qualifying for the playoffs at any of the 2023–24 events.

 At the beginning of the 2024–25 curling season, the Koe team announced that they would be parting ways with Gauthier.
 Gauthier would go on to skip a new team out of Manitoba for the remainder of the season, where they qualified for the 2025 Viterra Championship, the Manitoba Men's Curling Championship.
 Gauthier would go on to finish tied for fifth at the event, with a 4–3 record.

 Gauthier would later join the Jordon McDonald rink as third for the 2025–26 curling season, alongside Elias Huminicki and Cameron Olafson.
 The new team McDonald would start off strong, playing in the 2025 U25 NextGen Classic and finishing second after losing 6–4 in the final to Sam Mooibroek.
 The team would also qualify for the 2025 Canadian Olympic Curling Pre-Trials, where Team McDonald would win the event – beating Manitoba rival Braden Calvert 2 games to 1 in a best-of-three final, qualifying the team for the 2025 Canadian Olympic Curling Trials.
+At the Olympic Trials, the McDonald rink would finish round robin play with a 1–6 record.
+Team McDonald would also participate in the Tier 1 Grand Slam of Curling event at the 2025 GSOC Tahoe.
+There, McDonald would finish 1–3.
+They would also play in the 2026 Bunge Championship (the Manitoba provincial men's championship) where they would again face provincial rivals Team Calvert in the final, but this time would lose 10–7 in an extra end, finishing second.